Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Experiments

 \section{Experiments}

-The goal of our approach is to increase the transferability of adversarial examples by using a surrogate approximately sampled from the posterior distribution to attack a DNN.
+The goal of our approach is to increase the transferability of adversarial examples by using a surrogate sampled from the posterior distribution to attack a deterministic DNN.

-\textbf{Setup summary}.
-The target models are deterministic DNNs and are never used as a surrogate.
-For a fair comparison between DNNs and cSGLD, we train the surrogate DNNs on CIFAR-10 using the same process as the target models.
-ImageNet targets are third-party pre-trained models.
-Each cSGLD cycle lasts 50 epochs and samples 5 models on CIFAR-10, and 45 epochs/3 models on ImageNet.
-We report the success rate (misclassification rates of untargeted adversarial examples) averaged over three attack runs.
-To craft adversarial examples, we use original test examples that are correctly predicted (all the test examples for CIFAR-10, and from a random subset of 5000 examples for ImageNet).
-The iterative attacks (I-FG(S)M, MI-FG(S)M, and PGD) perform 50 iterations such that the transferability rates plateaus (see supp. materials).
-Each attack computes the gradient of 1 model per architecture.
-Therefore, their computation cost and volatile memory are not multiplied by the size of the surrogate, except for FG(S)M which computes its unique gradient against all available models.
-The source code is publicly available\footnote{URL retracted for anonymous submission.}.
-The experimental setup is presented in more details in the supplementary materials.
+\textbf{Setup summary.} The target models are deterministic DNNs and are never used as a surrogate.
+For a fair comparison between DNNs and cSGLD, we train the surrogate DNNs on CIFAR-10 and MNIST using the same process as the target models.
+ImageNet targets are third-party pretrained models.
+Each cSGLD cycle lasts 50 epochs and samples 5 models on CIFAR-10, 10 epochs/4 models on MNIST, 45 epochs/3 models on ImageNet.
+We report the success rate (misclassification rate of untargeted adversarial examples) averaged over three attack runs.
+We craft adversarial examples from correctly predicted test examples (all examples for CIFAR-10 and MNIST, and a random subset of 5000 examples for ImageNet).
+The iterative attacks (I-FGSM, MI-FGSM, and PGD) perform 50 iterations such that the transferability rates plateaus (\cref{sec:hp-appendix}).
+Each attack computes the gradient of one model per architecture.
+Therefore, their computation cost and volatile memory are not multiplied by the size of the surrogate, except for FGSM which computes its unique gradient against all available models.
+The source code is publicly available\footnote{\url{https://github.com/Framartin/transferable-bnn-adv-ex}}. \cref{sec:xp-setup-appendix} presents the experimental setup in details.